-Students will immerse themselves in the kitchen atmosphere for two-weeks and explore the broad scope of food from the perspectives of the chef, the scientist, the farmer and the consumer.
-Students will be provided with chef coats and hats and can look forward to researching various issues of our contemporary food landscape.
+High School students will immerse themselves in the kitchen atmosphere for two weeks and explore the broad scope of food from the perspectives of the chef, the scientist, the farmer, and the consumer.
+Students will be provided with chef coats and hats, and can look forward to researching various issues of the contemporary food landscape.
 They will visit areas of food from the supplier to the waste hauler, learn basics of food safety, how the application of heat changes food, and how to prepare food from a local farm.
 Through the completion of this course, all students will gain a food handlers certificate.

-- Through the fundamentals of food safety, all students will gain a food handlers certificate
+- Through the fundamentals of food safety, all students will earn a food handlers certificate.

-- Will learn what to do with the Community Supported Agriculture (CSA) by cooking their own food
+- Students will learn how to utilize Community Supported Agriculture (CSA) by cooking their own food.

-- In-field observations of the local supply chain and its relationship to environment
+- In-field observations of the local supply chain will be studied as it relates to the environment.

-- Bringing it all together by researching an environmental issue related to food studies and presenting it to their peers
+- The program culminates with researching an environmental issue related to food studies, and presenting it to their peers.

 Learn more about Make the Connection: Food, Farm, Futures:

 Session I: June 29 – July 12, 2019

 Students must be rising junior or senior status for this course.
 For full Summer College admission requirements, view the Admissions Overview and Eligibility page.

 - Residential: $3,360*